2025–26 Scottish League One

-The 2025–26 Scottish League One (known as William Hill League One for sponsorship reasons) is the 13th season of Scottish League One, the third tier of Scottish football.
+The 2025–26 Scottish League One (known as William Hill League One for sponsorship reasons) was the 13th season of Scottish League One, the third tier of Scottish football.
 The season began on 2 August 2025.

-Ten teams contest the league: Alloa Athletic, Cove Rangers, East Fife, Hamilton Academical, Inverness Caledonian Thistle, Kelty Hearts, Montrose, Peterhead, Queen of the South and Stenhousemuir.
+Ten teams contested the league: Alloa Athletic, Cove Rangers, East Fife, Hamilton Academical, Inverness Caledonian Thistle, Kelty Hearts, Montrose, Peterhead, Queen of the South and Stenhousemuir.

 Teams

 The following teams changed division after the 2024–25 season.